sfu-ireceptor/turnkey-service/README.md

 Third, you need to tell Vagrant about your provider.
 This generally requires that you [install and configure the appropriate Vagrant plug-in](https://www.vagrantup.com/docs/providers/).
 Note that some Vagrant plug-ins (i.e. the VMWare version) must be purchased.

-Once installed, you can [specify set your chosen provider as the default one](https://www.vagrantup.com/docs/providers/default.html), unless you are using VirtualBox, which is the out-of-the-box Vagrant default provider.
+Once installed, you can [specify set your chosen provider as the default one](https://www.vagrantup.com/docs/providers/default.html) using the VAGRANT_DEFAULT_PROVIDER environment variable (unless you are using VirtualBox, which is the out-of-the-box Vagrant default provider).
+To find out the names of your available providers, type

+	vagrant plugin list

+Generally remove the 'vagrant-' prefix to the plugin name and change the hyphen to an underscore, to get the name of the provider to use as the value of the VAGRANT_DEFAULT_PROVIDER variable.
+For example,

+	vagrant-vmware-workstation

+ becomes

+	vmware_workstation

 ### Option 2 - Ubuntu Direct ###